TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 5/Matthew 5.44.md

 ---

-but I say unto you, love your enemies, and pray for them that persecute you;
+But I tell you, love your enemies, bless those who curse you, do good to those who hate you, and pray for those who mistreat you and persecute you,